Nate Thompson: Winnipeg Jets

 On October 10, 2020, Thompson agreed to a one-year, $750,000 contract with the Winnipeg Jets.
 There, he was placed on the fourth line, centering Trevor Lewis and Mathieu Perreault.
 Sports broadcaster Kelly Moore referred to the line combination as the "Dirty 30s", as Perreault, the youngest skater on the line, was 33 years old.
 This proved to be one of the most productive lines on the team: by April 4, no goals had been the Dirty 30s during equal-strength play, and their collective plus–minus was a +18.
 On April 17, Thompson played in his 800th career NHL game, a 3–0 loss to the Edmonton Oilers.
 He was the third Alaskan skater to reach that milestone, following Scott Gomez and Brandon Dubinsky.
 Despite these on-ice successes, the 2020-21 NHL season proved emotionally difficult for Thompson: with the Canada–United States border closed due to the COVID-19 pandemic, he was cut off from his family in the United States, especially his son, who lived in Minnesota.

 Thompson did not take the ice for the game in which the Jets clinched a spot in the 2021 Stanley Cup playoffs, and the fourth line was used only sparingly in the North Division first-round playoff series against the Oilers.
 He was able to make a difference for the team in Game 1 of that series, however, by registering assists on both the game-tying and game-winning goals in Game 1.
 The Jets swept Edmonton and advanced to the second round, where they were swept in turn by Montreal.
 In 44 games with the Jets, Thompson scored two goals and three assists.
 He became a free agent at the end of the season.

 Second stint with Philadelphia

 During the 2021 NHL free agency period, Thompson signed a one-year, $800,000 deal to rejoin the Flyers on July 28.

-Later years
+Later years and retirement

 As a free agent from the Flyers, Thompson went un-signed over the off-season.
 He agreed to return to the Los Angeles Kings organization in accepting a professional tryout to participate in training camp and the pre-season.
 After he was released from his tryout with the Kings, Thompson was signed to a professional tryout contract with AHL affiliate, the Ontario Reign, on October 11, 2022.

+Thompson announced his retirement from hockey on July 19, 2023.